IntersectMBO/plutus/plutus-tx/README.md

 Most build tools should work just fine with projects that use `plutus-tx`.
-However, if you want to use it in a project you are *intepreting* (e.g. loading into GHCI, using doctest), then you need to compile with `-fobject-code`.
+However, if you want to use it in a project you are *intepreting* (e.g. loading into GHCI, using doctest), then you need to compile with `-fobject-code -fno-ignore-interface-pragmas`.

 If you are not interpreting code and you find it complains that functions are not `INLINABLE`, you may need `-fno-ignore-interface-pragmas`.